erichard/SublimeCTagsPHP/README.md

 import_namespace
 ----------------

-This one doesn't use CTags but it require a filename so the command won't work in unsaved buffer.

 Just hit the F4 key, it will add the namespace definition based on the absolute filename of the current file.
 I use a simple trick to determine where the namespace begun, actually the namespace will start at the first CamelCased